tfsaggregator/aggregator-cli/doc/command-examples.md

 install.instance --verbose --name my1 --location westeurope
 ```

-Create a new instance -- and a new resource group named myRG1 -- in the West Europe region.
+Create a new instance -- and a new resource group named myRG1 or re-use existing -- in the West Europe region.
 ```Batchfile
 install.instance --name my3 --resourceGroup myRG1 --location westeurope --requiredVersion latest
 ```